LarryMarzanJr/MC_for_BOD_visit/scripts/mc_mixed_id_en.md

 #### Indonesian Transition (by Marlen)
 "Sekarang kita akan pindah ke pertanyaan berikutnya.
 Ya, di sana di belakang.
 Silakan sampaikan pertanyaan Anda."

-## Transition to Closing Remarks (alternating between Larry and Marlen)
+## Transition to Closing Remarks (bergantian antara Larry and Marlen)

 **Larry:** "Thank you to all participants for your thoughtful questions and to Mr. Munandar for his comprehensive responses..."